karinevieira/heroes-api/README.md

 # Heroes API

-Building a API using Ruby on Rails 6.
+Building an API using Ruby on Rails 6.

 <table>
   <tr>